AnaVacca/Sofia-Data-Portfolio/README.md

 ### 🚁 **Husky Air – Pilot Angels Operations Optimization**
 **Aug–Dec 2024**
 - Developed a full business case and operational strategy with a 7-member team.
+- Conducted Excel-based feasibility analysis and labor cost reduction projection by almost $6,000 to support stakeholders buy-in for database system.
 - Proposed a custom database system to reduce flight request processing time by **50%**.
 - Improved volunteer tracking and scalability through system redesign.